Most recently updated on May 16, 2023

 The construction of railroads in the 1830s that connected Athens, Augusta, Macon and Savannah pushed the economy forward.

 Throughout most of its history, Georgia has had an agricultural economy.
-It’s the top state in the production of peanuts with 50 percent of the nation’s total.
+It’s the top state in the production of peanuts with about 50 percent of the nation’s total.
 The state is also number one in pecans.
 It also has strong sectors for broiler chickens, cotton, cattle, eggs and, of course, peanuts.
 It’s also known for its sweet potatoes.

 The manufacturing industry is led by food and beverage processing as well as textiles.
+That sector of the economy will soon include electric vehicles, too.

 Georgia has also been successful in luring the film industry here.
 In fact, the state was the leading film production region in the world until 2016 when Canada took over.
 Georgia is considered the “Hollywood of the South” and is still number one among states, following New Mexico, Louisiana, California and New York.
 In fiscal year 2021, Georgia set a state record with $4 billion in direct spending on productions.
+In fiscal year 2022, which ended on June 30, the state recorded $4.4 billion in film and television productions.

 The push began in 2008 when then-Governor Sonny Perdue signed a tax incentive program for the film industry.
 Perdue was apparently peeved that Georgia had lost the production bid for “Ray,” the film about Georgia native Ray Charles, to Louisiana.